 To find out about the possibilities of removing barriers arising from a disability or state of health to carry out work, contact an appropriate Unemployment Insurance Fund office and make an appointment with a case manager.
 The contact details can be found here: Contact details of Unemployment Insurance Fund offices

-The labour market service provided for jobseekers of retirement age is co-financed by the European Social Fund of the European Union by regulation No. 222 of the Minister of Health and Labour of 4 December 2014 on the basis of ‘Provision of labour market services to facilitate employment opportunities.
+The labour market service provided for jobseekers of retirement age, recipients of an early retirement pension and persons receiving a benefit to a rescue servant while awaiting for old-age pension is co-financed by the European Social Fund of the European Union by regulation No. 222 of the Minister of Health and Labour of 4 December 2014 on the basis of ‘Provision of labour market services to facilitate employment opportunities’.